Amy Zegart

-Amy Zegart (born 1967) is an American academic.
-She is the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution.
-She is also a senior fellow at the Freeman Spogli Institute of International Studies (FSI), professor of political science (by courtesy) at Stanford University, and a contributing writer to The Atlantic.
-From 2013 to 2018, she served as co-director of the Freeman Spogli Institute’s Center for International Security and Cooperation (CISAC) and founder and co-director of the Stanford Cyber Policy Program.
+Amy Zegart (born 1967) is an American political scientist currently serving as the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution, a senior fellow at the Freeman Spogli Institute of International Studies (FSI), and professor of political science (by courtesy) at Stanford University.
+She is also a contributing writer to The Atlantic.
+From 2013 to 2018, she served as co-director of FSI's Center for International Security and Cooperation (CISAC) and founder and co-director of the Stanford Cyber Policy Program.

-Early life
+Early life and education

-Zegart was born in Louisville, Kentucky, in 1967.
-She received an A.B. in East Asian Studies magna cum laude from Harvard University.
-She then earned a Ph.D in Political Science at Stanford University, where she studied under Condoleezza Rice.
+Zegart was born in 1967 in Louisville, Kentucky, to Kenneth and Shelly Zegart.
+She received an A.B. in East Asian Studies magna cum laude from Harvard University then earned a Ph.D. in Political Science at Stanford University, where she studied under Condoleezza Rice.
 While in graduate school, she spent time on President Bill Clinton's National Security Council staff.

 Career

 Shortly after graduating from Harvard, Zegart moved to Hong Kong, where she continued studying East Asia for a year on a Fulbright Scholarship.
 Following this, she began work as an associate with McKinsey & Company, where she advised Fortune 100 companies on strategy and organizational effectiveness.
 Zegart then attended graduate school.
-After completing her Ph.D., she served as professor of public policy at the UCLA Luskin School of Public Affairs and as a fellow at the Burkle Center for International Relations.
+After completing her Ph.D., she served as a professor of public policy at the UCLA Luskin School of Public Affairs and a fellow at the Burkle Center for International Relations.
 In 2011, Zegart moved to Stanford University.

-Zegart is a leading national expert on the United States Intelligence Community and national security policy.
-She has written four books on the topic: Flawed By Design, which chronicled the evolution of the relationship between the United States Department of Defense, the Central Intelligence Agency, and the National Security Council; Spying Blind, which examined U.S. intelligence agencies in the period preceding the September 11 attacks in 2001; Eyes on Spies, which examined the weaknesses of U.S. intelligence oversight; and Spies, Lies, and Algorithms, which examined espionage in the digital age.
+Zegart is a leading expert on the United States Intelligence Community and national security policy.
+She has written five books on the topic: Flawed By Design, which chronicled the evolution of the relationship between the United States Department of Defense, the Central Intelligence Agency, and the National Security Council; Spying Blind, which examined U.S. intelligence agencies in the period preceding the September 11 attacks in 2001; Eyes on Spies, which examined the weaknesses of U.S. intelligence oversight; and Spies, Lies, and Algorithms, which examined espionage in the digital age.

-Zegart currently serves as a member of the board of directors of Kratos Defense & Security Solutions, a military contractor and weapons manufacturer that received a $29m government contract in 2016 to produce directed-energy weapon systems.
+Zegart currently serves as a member of the board of directors of the Council on Foreign relations and Kratos Defense & Security Solutions, a military contractor and weapons manufacturer that received a $29m government contract in 2016 to produce directed-energy weapon systems.

+Personal life

-She currently resides in Palo Alto, California, and is married to a retired screenwriter.
+Zegart currently resides in Palo Alto, California, and is married to a retired screenwriter.